RinCloud/AppForge/readme.md

 ### 🚀 Prerequisite Environment Setup
 There are two ways of building prerequisites of AppForge: Through docker deployment (needs your machine support CPU virtualization) or local emulator (needs to build Android Emulator on your machine).
+Both options need your machine supports **CPU Virtualization**.

 If you are evaluating through docker, check *Docker_Setup*; or you are using local emulator or devices, check *Local_Emulator_Setup* first.